HardCoreCodin/SlimGL/README.md

 <img src="SlimGL.gif"><br>

-Minimalist interactive OpenGL based render engine andapplication framework.<br>
-Written from scratch in C++.
+Minimalist interactive OpenGL based render engine andapplication framework, written from scratch in C++.<br>
-Focuses on simplicity, ease of use and setup with no dependencies and an optional single header file variant<br>
+Focuses on simplicity, ease of use and setup with no dependencies<br>
 <br>
 Built on: [SlimEngine++](https://github.com/HardCoreCodin/SlimEngineCpp) <br>